tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/常见问题/推流播放相关_intl_en.md

 [](id:que17)
 ### What are API rate limits?
 CSS sets an upper limit on the total number of requests sent by all `SecretId` under an account.
-After the limit is reached, new requests will not be responded.
+After the limit is reached, new requests will not be responded to.
-For example, an upper limit of 200 requests per second indicates that the Tencent Cloud server can receive up to 200 requests sent by all `SecretId` under your account within 1s.
+For example, an upper limit of 200 requests per second indicates that the Tencent Cloud server can receive up to 200 requests sent by all `SecretId` under your account within one second.
 It doesn’t matter whether the requests are sent by one or more users, or whether they query one or multiple streams.

 [](id:que18)
 ### The "RTMP close" error occurs when I push streams, but the log says the push is successful.
 What should I do?